Project Overview

 Timeline

-Project design should be completed in the spring of 2024.
-We anticipate construction will begin in spring of 2025 and take 24 months to complete.
+We anticipate construction will begin in the fall of 2025 and take 24 months to complete.

 Communications

-Closer to the start of construction Austin Water will host a public meeting where you can learn about this project and impacts to the neighborhood.
-To make sure you are in the know about workflow, traffic impacts, project schedule and more, register for notifications here
+Closer to the start of construction, Austin Water will host a public meeting where you can learn about the project team, ask questions, and learn what to expect during construction.

 Project Documents